 Southern SARE has a leadership structure intended to encourage each member to contribute fully, while at the same time allowing tasks to be distributed as appropriately as possible.
-Southern SARE's organization consists of the Administrative Council, Technical Reviewers, State Ag Coordinators, and regional staff.
-Learn more about the process, roles, and responsibilities of Southern SARE's governance in the Administrative Council Handbook.

 Administrative Council

 The term of membership on the AC is normally three years, with the opportunity to be reappointed for one additional term.
 Memberships are staggered to assure continuity.
 Producers and NGO representatives are compensated when attending AC meetings or participating in the program at a PDP workshop or other SARE meetings.
+The Southern SARE AC conducts its business through a structure of committees.
+All AC agenda items originate with one of the six current standing committees: Operations/Nominating, Project Review, Producer Grant, Professional Development Program, Equity and Prosperity, and Communications.

+The AC is recruited to reflect a wide cross-section of expertise in the Southern agricultural community.
+Our AC is notable for its wide range of interests, ideas, and for a collaborative working style, and is known for its willingness to be innovative and explore new ways to promote sustainable agriculture.
 One of the most vital roles played by each AC member is that of liaison to groups they represent.
 Each AC member not only represents SARE to their group, but more importantly, brings to SSARE the information, goals, and ideas from our partners.
-AC members should be alert to the needs of our constituent groups; what research is needed, what training programs would be most useful.
+AC members should be alert to the needs of our constituent groups; what research is needed, and what training programs would be most useful.

-Interested in sustainable agriculture and are looking to have an impact on sustainable agriculture practices in your community?
+The role of the AC includes guiding the vision of the program, setting goals, providing feedback from groups and being ambassadors from the program to the region.
 The Southern SARE program gives producers and non-governmental organizations (NGOs) the opportunity to serve on the Administrative Council and provide a “voice” for the direction of sustainability across the Southern region.

 Technical Reviewers